- New mandatory public health measures in effect April 6.

-For Operators and trainees not meeting the certification requirements:
+Operators and trainees not meeting the certification requirements

-Do not also request an account to apply in the portal:
+Do not request an account to apply in the portal.

-- Choose the Level I exam you wish to take and click on “Register for this Exam”
+- Choose the Level I exam you wish to take and click 'Register for this Exam'

-- After meeting the employment criteria, request an account to the Operator Certification Portal by sending an email with your legal name, a personal email address and the name of your current employer to: [email protected].
+After meeting the employment criteria, request an account to the Operator Certification Portal.
+Send us an email with your legal name, a personal email address and the name of your current employer.

-The online exam fee is $99.00 USD for each exam, paid directly to the exam provider.
+The online exam fee is US$99 for each exam, paid directly to the exam provider.

-Renewal and Reactivation fees are now $130.00 CDN.
-Renewal fees must be paid every 3 years beginning July 1, 2020 within your Compliance365 account.
+Renewal fees are now C$130.
+Renewal fees must be paid every 3 years beginning July 1, 2021 within your Compliance365 account.

 Applicants may request an examination accommodation (PDF, 30 KB) for a documented disability.

 If a candidate does not pass a certification exam, they can apply for re-examination.
-The question format for the rewrite exams are similar to the original exam, however following restrictions apply:
+The exams used for rewrites follow the same format as the standardized exams.

 - a candidate can rewrite the exam at least 4 months, but not more than one year, after the unsuccessful attempt